Have A Question?

 Is TdX 20 patented?

 Yes, Bluon TdX 20 is a patented formula.
 There are several utility patents currently filed surrounding Bluon TdX 20’s unique blend, chemistry, and multi-phase characteristics.
 It should be noted that an older patent affiliated with Bluon’s early work appears in some search results.
-That patent and the related product was completely abandoned by Bluon Energy in favor of a new direction that led to our current product, Bluon TdX 20.
+That patent and the related product was completely abandoned by Bluon in favor of a new direction that led to our current product, Bluon TdX 20.
 Here is the Bluon Patent.

 Is Bluon TdX 20 (R-458A) compatible with mineral oil?